JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/object_transforms_input.rst

 Description
 -----------
-This node return the current location, rotation and scale of the input object.
+This node returns the current location, rotation, and scale of the input object.

 .. image:: images/object_transforms_input_node.png
    :width: 160pt